Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/1-overview.md

 ## Why learn WebGL?

 1. WebGL is a good starting point for leaning CG as it is lot more simpler than any other API like Vulkan or DirectX.

-2. You need nothing more than a simple text editor and a web browser.
-When you compare it with OpenGL there is a lot more stuff to do like making window and all.
+2. You need nothing more than a simple text editor, a web browser.

-3. Easy to share and host.
-Host it like any other website and share the link.
+3. Easy to share and host.You can host it like any other website and share the link.
 4. You can use other HTML elements along with the graphics, with this you can make your stunning 3D portfolio.

-## What do you need to proceed further
+## What do you need to proceed further?

 1. A decent PC.
 2. A Text editor and a browser.
 3. A little bit of maths (addition, subtraction, multiplication and division), anything other than these will be discussed on the spot.
-4. A little bit of HTML and Js.
+4. A little bit of HTML and JS.
 5. No prior CG experience needed